 To guard against excessive sidewall loads caused by grain kernel expansion, grain bins must be managed to prevent grain moisture from increasing above 16% during storage.
 In addition, do not have grain moisture content variations of more than 2 moisture points in a storage bin.
-See warning in Aeration section on avoiding frozen grain in bins.
+See next page and Aeration section on avoiding frozen grain in bins.